Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II

 \section{Introduction}

-Caching is proposed to efficiently reduce network traffic congestion by storing partial contents at the cache memories of end users earlier during off-peak times, providing local caching gain \cite{dowdy1982comparative,almeroth1996use,borst2010distributed}.
-More recently, reference \cite{maddah2014fundamental} has shown that a careful design of cache contents at the end users in a multi-receiver setting allows the transmitter to send delivery transmissions that are simultaneously useful for many users, providing a {\it{global caching gain}}.
-This gain depends on the aggregate cache memory of the network and demonstrates the ability of coding over delivery transmission and/or cache contents to offset lack of cooperation between the receivers.
+Caching aims to reduce network traffic congestion by pro-actively storing partial contents at the cache memories of end users during off-peak times, providing local caching gain \cite{dowdy1982comparative,almeroth1996use,borst2010distributed}.
+Seminal work in \cite{maddah2014fundamental} has shown that, careful design of cache contents in a multi-receiver setting allows the transmitter to send delivery transmissions that are simultaneously useful for many users, providing a further gain termed as the {\it{global caching gain}}.
+This gain depends on the aggregate cache memory of the network and demonstrates the ability of coding over delivery transmission and/or cache contents.